Voral/vs-vue3-select/docs/docs/styling/css/index.md

 # CSS Styling

 Vs Vue3 Select offers many APIs for customizing the look and feel from the component.
-You can use [scoped slots](../../api/slots), [custom child components](../../styling/components), or modify the built in CSS properties.
+You can use [scoped slots](../../api/slots/), [custom child components](../../styling/components/), or modify the built-in CSS properties.

 ## CSS Variables